Skip to content

 Seaton Delaval Hall, Northumberland

-Seaton Delaval Hall features formal Parterre gardens with manicured lawns, topiary and seasonal flowers.
-You can explore the historic Vanbrugh landscape and the peaceful privy garden.
-The Community Kitchen Garden showcases various fruits, vegetables and herbs, tended by volunteers.Explore the gardens at Seaton Delaval Hall
+Seaton Delaval Hall features formal parterre gardens with manicured lawns, topiary and seasonal flowers.
+Within them are the historic Vanbrugh landscape and the peaceful privy garden if you need a quiet moment to yourself.Visit Seaton Delaval Hall's garden

 Sissinghurst Castle Garden, Kent

 Sissinghurst is a garden of secrets, with hidden spaces and clever design that encourages you to explore further.
 Garden rooms open onto one another through gaps in hedges and doorways in old stone walls.
-See if you can find fountains, statues, urns and ponds hidden amongst the plants and trees.Secrets in the garden at Sissinghurst
+See if you can find fountains, statues, urns and ponds hidden amongst the plants and trees.Visit Sissinghurst's garden

 Speke Hall, Liverpool

 This garden is a hidden oasis in the north-west corner of Speke Hall's grounds.
-It's accessed via an enticing narrow tunnel at one end and a winding path at the other.
-The gentle stream running through it makes the secret garden a haven for some of Speke's wildlife, so keep your eyes peeled for birds and frogs in particular.
-One of the highlights is a rare Wollemi pine or 'dinosaur tree', which was previously thought to be extinct.Visit Speke's secret garden
+It's accessed via a narrow tunnel at one end and a winding path at the other.
+The stream running through it makes the secret garden a haven for wildlife, so keep your eyes peeled for birds and frogs in particular.
+One of the highlights is a rare Wollemi pine or 'dinosaur tree', which was previously thought to be extinct.Visit Speke Hall's garden

 The Lamport Garden at Stowe had been untouched for almost 200 years until it was reopened in 2013.
 It’s more like an overgrown woodland or a wilderness than a garden, with huge gnarled trees, mossy areas, cascades and rock pools.
-Enter through an old wooden door in a wall and imagine you’ve walked into a fairy tale.A fairy-tale garden at Stowe
+Enter through an old wooden door in a wall and imagine you’ve walked into a fairy tale.Visit Stowe's garden

 Wallington, Northumberland